 - If you have a warrant for your arrest, whether you know it or not, and you hand the clerk your identification, expect to go to jail.

 - If you are an illegal alien, or have been incarcerated in the Maricopa County Jail in the last year, or named as the victim in the Defendant’s domestic violence case you will NOT be able to post your bond.

 These are some of the aggravating circumstances that can happen to anyone posting bail at the jail.
 Do I recommend posting your own bond?
 Only if it is a bond under $1,000.00.
 Posting bail is only part of the fun, getting your money back from the court frequently is difficult at times.
 A professional bondman will fight to get your money back promptly.
 Additionally, when you post your own bond you do not have the authority to rearrest the defendant.
 My advice is hire a professional bondsman.
 Use a Phoenix bondsman that has been operating for a few years and one who posts bonds full time.

 Maricopa County Bail Bonds is dedicated to posting your bond professionally:

 - We have been posting Phoenix Bail Bonds since 2005.

 - 70% of the bonds we post are cash bonds.

-- Cash or collateral is refunded within 24 hours of receipt of exoneration from court.
+- Cash collateral is refunded within 24 hours of the bond’s exoneration and return of the funds posted with the court.